Advertisement

 It reduces cognitive decline

-Your brain changes as you age and, in older adults, these changes can include shrinking.
-A decrease in the brain's size may cause a drop in cognitive function.
+Your brain changes as you age, and, in older adults, these changes can include decreases in cognitive function.
 But the Mediterranean diet may give a whole new meaning to the phrase "brain food."

-To boost your brain health, try swapping your standard lunch sandwich with a spinach salad, topped with chopped walnuts, fresh berries, and a serving of grilled chicken.
+To potentially boost your brain health, try swapping your everyday lunchtime sandwich with a spinach salad, topped with chopped walnuts, fresh berries, and a serving of grilled chicken.

 mix of healthy foods